 * Following the Mi-6 and Mi-10, from 1959 the Mil OKB began work on an "ultra-heavy" helicopter, which was initially given the OKB designation of "V-12".
 A number of configurations were considered; the design finally chosen for flight development was a side-by-side rotor system -- a fairly common notion in the early days of helicopter development, but it had otherwise generally disappeared from that time.
 Work proceeded slowly, the initial prototype not flying until 27 June 1967.
 It was not the most fortunate of beginnings, the machine being put back down on the ground quickly due to oscillations, blowing a tire in the process.

 Although no real damage was done, OKB engineers found it a discouraging sign, though the trials program otherwise went fairly well.
 The V-12 was demonstrated at the 1971 Paris Air Salon, making a very strong impression on Western observers.
-NATO assigned it the designation of "Homer", with Western sources describing it as the "Mi-12", though it would never get a service designation.
+NATO assigned it the reporting name of "Homer", with Western sources describing it as the "Mi-12", though it would never get a service designation.
 However, development still continued to be slow, with a second prototype not joining the program until 1973.
 As it would turn it, it was the last Mi-12 built.

-The V-12 was the biggest helicopter ever built.
+The V-12 was the biggest helicopter ever flown.
 It was bigger than a Boeing 727 jetliner and could carry 120 passengers.
 In 1969, a V-12 carried a payload of over 40 tonnes (44 tons) to an altitude of over 2.25 kilometers (1.4 miles).
 The machine featured a five-bladed rotor at each wingtip, each rotor powered by two Soloviev D-25VF turboshafts with 4,125 kW (5,500 SHP) each, for a total of four engines.
 The wings had a "reverse taper", meaning they were wider at the tip than at the root.
 The engine, transmission, and rotor systems were derived from those of the Mi-6; the side-by-side rotor arrangement allowed these systems to be used with few modifications.
 Engine starting was by a TA-6 APU in the forward fuselage.
 Fuel tanks were in the wings, and an external tank could be fitted on each side of the fuselage.
 The V-12 featured fixed tricycle landing gear, with twin tires on each gear assembly, and clamshell loading doors in the rear.
 It was flow by six flightcrew.

 The protracted development of the V-12 was due not only to the leading-edge nature of the machine -- nothing on its scale had ever been flown before -- but also because military requirements kept shifting, and there was some sensible reluctance to put such an expensive machine into production.
 As is not uncommon in protracted development programs, it was finally bypassed by better ideas, with the program canceled in 1974.
 One prototype remains on static display at Monino in Russia; it is unclear if the other survives.